Inertia-Lighting/staff-handbook/topics/chain-of-command/team-leaders.md

 # [staff-handbook](../../README.md) > [chain-of-command](./chain-of-command.md) > team leaders

 ## Team Leaders
-- Head of Administrators and Moderators
+- Head of Administration
-- Head of Developers
+- Head of Development
-- Head of Marketing and Media
+- Head of Marketing
+- Head of Training
-- Head of Customer Support and Public Relations
+- Head of Support
+- Head of Events
+- Head of Legal

 ## Responsibilities
 - If you made it this far, you should know what is expected from you!